wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 wasp deploy fly deploy
 ```

-In the above commands, we used an app basename of `my-wasp-app` and deployed it to the Miami, Florida (US) region (called `mia`).
+The commands above use the app basename `my-wasp-app` and deploy it to the _Miami, Florida (US) region_ (called `mia`).

-The basename is used to create all three app tiers, so you will have three components in your Fly dashboard:
+The basename is used to create all three app tiers, resulting in three separate apps in your Fly dashboard:

 - `my-wasp-app-client`
 - `my-wasp-app-server`
 - `my-wasp-app-db`

 :::caution Unique Name
 Your app name must be unique across all of Fly or deployment will fail.
-Additionally, please do not CTRL-C or exit your terminal as these commands run.
+Additionally, please do not CTRL-C or exit your terminal while the commands are running.
 :::

-The list of available Fly regions can be found [here](https://fly.io/docs/reference/regions/).
-You can also run `flyctl platform regions`.
+You can find the list of all available Fly regions [here](https://fly.io/docs/reference/regions/).
+Another way to see the same list is running `flyctl platform regions`.

 ## Options Reference